Online poker players who use stat tracking tools like Hold'em Manager or Poker Tracker know all about the "redline."

 For live players, or players just starting out, "redline" winnings are your non-showdown winnings - hands you win without going all the way to a showdown.

 Non-showdown winnings can be seen in HEM or PT by going to your graph page and hitting "display showdown winnings."

-Lately on the online forums, it's become a bit of a pissing contest among players to have an upward-sloping redline - meaning you win more money than you lose in non-showdown pots.
+Lately it's become a bit of a pissing contest among players to have an upward-sloping redline - meaning you win more money than you lose in non-showdown pots.

 Fgators posted a now-famous thread in the BBV forum claiming he was the most unlucky player in the world and because of his perpetual run-bad he couldn't win at poker.

 Fgators was a massive multi-tabler and played a ton of hands.
 And in that ton of hands he definitely saw his share of bad beats.

 But that wasn't why he couldn't win.
 His redline was the most depressing sight ever; a sharp, downhill line almost the exact opposite of his showdown winnings.

 Because he was losing so much money in non-showdown pots it almost didn't matter how much money he made at showdown.

 It could never make up for what he was losing.

 A downward sloping redline is caused by one thing: putting money in the pot and then folding.
 That's it.